fChristenson/My-life-as-a-programmer/README.md

 ### Misc

-> I am starting programming at 32 years old.
-What can I do to decrease the gap between myself and more experienced developers?

-> I feel like a weak programmer, although I have a PhD in CS have been known for the ability to solve problems (even programming puzzles).
-Why do I feel disinterested and dumb about coding at work, even after a year in the industry?
-How can I improve?

-> I have been working as a software developer for many years but I still feel insecure when I work on the same programming language and framework as a new graduate, what should I do?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?